A Walking Guide

 Why go

 The only Brandy Melville in Vancouver — the trendy California-born brand known for breezy, casual basics.
 Worth pencilling in given how few locations exist in Canada.
-Slotting it between Value Village and Community Thrift adds zero extra walking distance.

 Walking directions